Export and import your data

 • Domain configuration: Select this to export only the information linked to a domain (e.g. specifications, test suites).

-• Community configuration: Select this to export the full information linked to a community (e.g. custom properties, organisations) as well as its linked domain.
+• Community configuration: Select this to export the full information linked to a community (e.g. custom properties, organisations) as well as its linked domain, optionally also including system settings.

-The second option can be viewed as a superset of the first one in that the community data can also include all information on the domain.
-It is important however to provide the distinction given that you may want to only export your testing configuration without any information linked to a community.
+The community configuration option can be viewed as a superset of the domain configuration and system settings, in that the community data can also include domain information and settings.
+It is important however to provide the distinction given that you may want to only export your testing configuration or system settings without any information linked to a community.

 Selecting Domain configuration expands the form to provide information on the exported data.
 Doing so displays the list of available domains that will be exported as well as additional configuration options.